nidhig-dev/SBA_308A_JS_Web_App/README.md

 - What could you have done differently during the planning stages of your project to make the execution easier?
    - I could have planned all my event listeners functionalities better.
+I could think of two scenarios only which reused the create img and create info paragraph.
+I could have planned to incorporate more functionalities.

 - What would you add to, or change about your application if given more time?

-    -
+    - I would have added spells and house info as well but trying to keep the page one had its drawbacks and I ran out of time.
+I could have added links in nav bar if I had time.